vlachenal/sql-request-builder/README.md

 SELECT * FROM Heroes WHERE last_name LIKE ?
 AND gender = ?
 ```

-With `%Croft%` and `F` as values which can retrieve query and values like this:
+With `%Croft%` and `F` as values.

+Query and values can be retrieved like this:
 ```java
 String strQuery = query.getQuery();
 List<Object> valueLst = query.getValues();